-The difference of these sums shows that the ground at B is 16.48 feet, or 16 feet 5.76 inches lower than at A.
+The difference of these sums shows that the ground at B, is 5 feet 9 inches lower than at A.

 By continuing the above process, the operation of levelling may be carried on for many miles, the relative height of every station being determined.
 Also, if the height from the ground of the centre of the levelling telescope be taken at each place at which it is set up, the relative height of that spot will also be determined.